The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 Another day and another tricky part in the morning - fording of the Adishi river.
 During the main season, when many hikers leave Adishi to Iprali,

-Outside the high season or if there are few hikers, it is good to ask around in the village about the water level and hire a horse if necessary - several locals offer this service.
+you can expect people with horses waiting at the crossing.
+During the shoulder season, it is good to ask around in the village about the water level and hire a horse if necessary - several locals offer this service.

 Behind the river, the path appears again.
 After 2 hours of climbing, you should make it to the Chkhunderi pass (2655m) -